 Conflict Resolution

-In the event of an internal Council dispute, every council member will be given an opportunity

-to express his or her concern or opinion about the issue.
-Speakers to an issue will maintain a

-calm and respectful tone at all times.
-Speakers will be allowed to speak without interruption.

-The Chair will act as arbiter in the dispute or, if the Chair feels that he or she cannot fill that role
+In the event of an internal Council dispute, the Chair will meet with involved council members, to resolve the dispute. if the Chair feels that he or she cannot fill that role

-for the issue at hand, the Chair will select another Council member to act as the arbiter.
-The
+for the issue at hand, the Chair will select another Council member to act in this role.
+If this meeting is unsuccessful in finding common ground to move forward, the Chair will follow next steps as set out in OCDSB policy and procedures.

-arbiter will clarify the statements made by all speakers, identify common ground among the

-points of view raised, and set out the joint interests of all members.
-If no common ground can

-be identified, the arbiter will seek to clarify preferences among all members before proceeding

-further.

 Committees

-Council may appoint one (1) or more committees either standing or special committees, at any meeting.
+Council may appoint standing or special committees, at any meeting.

-The charge of the committee shall be clearly stated in the motion that creates the
+Mandates of special committees shall be clearly stated by the Council, as part of its decision-making process in appointing the committee, and will be contained in the minutes.

-committee and shall be recorded in writing.
-In the case of a standing committee, the

-charge of the committee shall be included in the by-laws.
-The statement of the charge to the committee shall include, but not limited to, the specific task(s) assigned to the
+Mandates of standing committees shall be included in the by-laws.

-committee.

 Council can appoint a Chair of the committee.
 The Chair of the committee must be a parent of a child currently enrolled in the school and may be an employee of the OCDSB.
 The Chair of the committee may be a member of Council but is not required.

 The Council may appoint members to the committee.

-Members of the committee may be parents of students enrolled in the school, school

-faculty including the Principal, school staff, students and members of the community.

-Parents of students enrolled in the school must form a majority of the members.
+Committee members can be drawn from across the community (school faculty, community members, and parents of enrolled students).

 At least one member of the committee shall be a parent member of the school Council.

 A committee shall report to school Council on a regular basis.
 The frequency and scope of the reports shall be decided by Council upon the appointment of the committee.